asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 Since the driver does not need to be a programmer, an opportunity emerges to include the entire team in mob sessions. **Resist the urge to make mob programming _"only a developer practice."_** It is common in the industry for development teams to collaborate poorly, if at all, having been influenced by decades of waterfall processes and functional reporting silos.
 This practice can help reverse that.
 Once you see how effective teams are when everyone is working on the same thing at the same time, you won't settle for communicating with teammates through comments in Jira issues anymore.

 I recommend that everyone take part in a mob session who is required to take a single story or task from start to completion.
-Typically this means developers, QA, UX, Operations, and Product Owners will all take part in mob programming sessions depending on the nature of the work.
+Typically, this means developers, QA, UX, Operations, and Product Owners will all take part in mob programming sessions depending on the nature of the work.

 Individuals can still leave and rejoin the mob for any reason, but the session continues without them.
-For example, if a large refactoring is taking place some of the non-programmers may want to step away if they don't feel like they are contributing.
-But they are encouraged to return to the mobbing session at any point.
+For example, if a large refactoring is taking place, some of the non-programmers may want to step away if they don't feel like they are contributing.
+However, they are encouraged to return to the mobbing session at any point.

 > Mob programming is a software development approach where the whole team works on the same thing, at the same time, in the same space, and at the same computer.
 > _&mdash; Woody Zuill - Mob Programming - A Whole Team Approach_

 ### Introduces WIP limits

-When the full team takes part in mob sessions it naturally reduces Work in Process (WIP) and can help the team introduce WIP limits.
+When the full team takes part in mob sessions, it naturally reduces Work in Process (WIP) and can help the team introduce WIP limits.
 By limiting WIP, teams reduce inventory and increase their throughput.

 ### Increases First Time Through and Decreases Cycle Time

-When the entire team to works together on a single piece of work, First Time Through (FTT) increases, work no longer goes backwards on the board, rework is eliminated, and as a result the team's [cycle time](https://kanbantool.com/kanban-library/analytics-and-metrics/kanban-definition-of-lead-time-and-cycle-time) decreases.
+When the entire team works together on a single piece of work, First Time Through (FTT) increases, work no longer goes backwards on the board, rework is eliminated, and as a result the team's [cycle time](https://kanbantool.com/kanban-library/analytics-and-metrics/kanban-definition-of-lead-time-and-cycle-time) decreases.

 ### Single Piece Flow